-After last year’s sell-off, the development of equity markets year-to-date (YTD) can be divided broadly into two distinct parts; the first two quarters of the year, and Q3 onwards.
+After last year’s sell-off, the development of equity markets year-to-date (YTD) can so far broadly be divided into two distinct parts; the first two quarters of the year, and from the start of Q3 onwards.

 Q3 brought more mixed results, with another global sell-off taking place in August on the back of heightened trade war concerns.
-Against this backdrop, there was a general shift from growth to value investing, reflecting investors’ risk-off sentiment.5 Whilst developed markets posted muted returns over the quarter, emerging market stocks fell, strongly influenced by the Chinese market, which came under pressure again when Trump’s trade war rhetoric escalated.
+Against this backdrop, a general shift from growth to value investing has been observable, reflecting investors’ risk-off sentiment.5 Whilst developed markets posted muted returns over the quarter, emerging market stocks fell, strongly influenced by the Chinese market, which came under pressure again when Trump’s trade war rhetoric escalated.

-Central Banks grew more accommodative around the world over the summer, reflecting increased trade-war concerns and a global economic slow-down: In the US, the Federal Reserve lowered interest rates for the first time since 2008, reducing rates twice by 25bps.
-Various emerging market economies, such as India, Thailand, Indonesia and Mexico followed suit by cutting interest rates.6 The European Central Bank (ECB) re-introduced quantitative easing, indicating that the programme will continue until inflationary targets have been met, thereby making it country- rather than date-dependant.
+Central Banks grew more accommodative around the world over the summer, reflecting increased trade-war concerns and a global economic slow-down: In the US, the Federal Reserve lowered interest rates for the first time since 2008, reducing rates three times by 25 bps respectively.
+Various emerging market economies, such as India, Thailand, Indonesia and Mexico followed suit by cutting interest rates.6 In Europe, the ECB re-introduced quantitative easing, indicating that the programme will continue until inflationary targets have been met, thereby making it country- rather than date-dependant.

-The US economic data so far remains largely robust, with employment and consumer spending looking healthy.
-However, recent manufacturing data points towards cracks in the surface.7 In August, the US treasury yield curve temporarily inverted for the second time this year, when short-term bond yields surpassed longer-term bond yields, triggering further uncertainty.
-Historically, such inversions have been associated with a pre-recessionary environment.8
+In August, the US treasury yield curve temporarily inverted for the second time this year, when short-term bond yields surpassed longer-term bond yields, triggering further uncertainty.
+Such inversions have historically been associated with a pre-recessionary environment.7

-In Europe, concerns over an economic slowdown have increased, as Germany, one of the growth engines in the region, struggles with export demand and a decline in manufacturing output.
-Calls for fiscal stimulus are growing from within, as well as outside the country.
-Further, progress in Brexit negotiations came to a halt on 20 October 2019, when the British Parliament rejected to vote on the new Brexit deal and asked Brussels for a further extension of the Brexit deadline past 31 October 2019.
+In Europe, concerns over an economic slowdown increased during the summer, as Germany, one of the growth engines in the region, struggled with export demand and a decline in manufacturing output.
+Calls for fiscal stimulus have been growing from within as well as outside the country.
+Further, continuing Brexit talks weighed on markets, with investors yearning for certainty.

-One may argue that this year’s market highs do not adequately reflect the underlying fundamentals and economic developments, with investors seemingly having already priced in future easing measures.10 Given the markets’ interconnectedness, any large news can lead to chain reactions, with local jitters quickly translating into global movements.
+Against the above, one may ask if this year’s market highs adequately reflect the underlying fundamentals as well as economic developments and wonder if investors have already priced in future easing measures?
+9 Contemplating the markets’ interconnectedness, it appears that any large news can lead to chain reactions, with local jitters quickly translating into global movements.

-One pressing concern is, whether Central Banks have more to give, should the current and accommodative policies not be sufficient to bolster economic growth?
+One pressing question is, if Central Banks have more to give should the current and accommodative policies not be sufficient to bolster economic growth.
 Additionally, it remains to be seen if countries such as Germany are willing to employ fiscal stimulus measures, thereby delivering an important second cornerstone to boost economic growth.

-Sri Lanka had a difficult year so far, faced with the Easter Sunday terrorist attacks and the resulting significant drop in tourist numbers, slowing GDP growth (2.6% forecasted for 2019, down from 3.2% in 2018)11 and exchange rate pressures.
-Against this backdrop and with stock markets acting as a barometer of the economy, the 5.2% YTD market decline12 does not come as a surprise.
+Sri Lanka had a difficult year so far, faced with the Easter Sunday terrorist attacks and the resulting significant drop in tourist numbers, slowing GDP growth (2.6% forecasted for 2019, down from 3.2% in 2018) 10 and exchange rate pressures.
+Against this backdrop and with stock markets acting as a barometer of the economy, the YTD pre-election performance of -0.5% 11 did not come as a surprise.

-Following a drop in business and consumer confidence, the Central Bank of Sri Lanka loosened monetary policy by lowering its key interest rate by 50 bps twice, in May and August respectively.
-The market welcomed this move and performance has risen to 8.1% since the end of May 13 after having temporarily plummeted to its lowest levels since 2012 in mid-May.
-The upcoming presidential elections in November are likely to have a significant impact on the development of the Sri Lankan market.
+Following a drop in business and consumer confidence, the Sri Lankan Central bank loosened monetary policy by lowering its key interest rate by 50 bps twice, in May and August respectively.
+The market welcomed this move after having temporarily plummeted to its lowest levels since 2012 in mid-May.

-The elections will be closely watched by both investors and rating agencies after the top three rating agencies (Fitch Ratings, Standard & Poor’s, and Moody’s Investor Services) had downgraded Sri Lanka at the end of 2018 against political turmoil, which puts significant pressure on both, the market and the Sri Lankan Rupee.
+The presidential elections on 16th November were closely watched by investors as well as rating agencies, after the top three rating agencies (Fitch Ratings, Standard & Poor’s, and Moody’s Investor Services) had downgraded Sri Lanka at the end of 2018 against political turmoil, which put significant pressure on both, the market as well as the Sri Lankan Rupee.
 Following the election of Gotabaya Rajapaksa as Sri Lanka’s 7th Executive President, the market has posted a total gain of 3.0% 12, leading to a YTD increase of 2.5% and highlighting investors’ positive sentiment.
 The President’s recently announced tax cuts are likely to provide additional tailwind for the market and attract heightened investor interest.

 3Bloomberg.
 CSEALL Index LKR; S&P Sri Lanka 20 Index LKR.